xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 <!-- what this is about and what we used to get the results -->

-### What did we study and how
+### What did we study

-[GitHub Archive] can be accessed from GitHub directly.
+[GitHub Archive] can be accessed from its website directly.
 From there you can grab historical data of the activity registered on GitHub since 2/12/2011.
 This files are partitioned by hour, each with an average size of over 80 Mb when unzipped, so that for one year this is a lot of data if you want to store and process it yourself (700Gb+).
 The archive is also published on [Google BigQuery](https://developers.google.com/bigquery/) as a public dataset, you just have to pay for the bytes you process.

 We decided to study this data to get some interesting information.
 The archive consists of a series of events happening on GitHub like pushes, stars, comments, pull requests and much more.
 So we decided to analyse the commits and see where they come from, mapping them to the location of the committer.
 This work was inspired by a similar previous work by [Ramiro Gómez](http://geeksta.net/visualizations/GitHub-commit-map/).
 We plotted the commits of a country scaled by the country's population and area.
 We also plotted the percentage of open source developers per million inhabitants for each country.